dimi309/small3d/README.md

 - The header files from the `build/include` directory
 - The libraries from the `build/lib` directory
 - The shaders from `build/shaders` directory

-If you are using cmake, the modules in `small3d/cmake` can be useful.
-Check the `CMakeLists.txt` and `src/CMakeLists.txt` files for other configuration details (link flags, etc) that may also be required or useful.
+- The `small3d/cmake` directory if you will be using cmake

-You can also deploy small3d using [conan](https://conan.io).
+You can also deploy using [conan](https://conan.io).
 The conan package is provided in a [separate repository](https://github.com/dimi309/small3d-conan).

 ## Deploying small3d for mobile

-You can build small3d for mobile platforms by executing either `build-android` or  `build-ios` from the `scripts` directory.
-Then you can use the test projects in the `android`, `ios` and `ios-opengles` directories to check if everything works, or as a starting point for your own projects.
+Builds for mobile platforms can be performed by executing either `build-android` or  `build-ios` from the `scripts` directory.
+You can then use the test projects in the `android`, `ios` and `ios-opengles` directories to check if everything works, or as a starting point for your own projects.

-Note that, while with the desktop edition of small3d I use GLFW for windowing functionalities and I/O, on mobile I access the native infrastructure directly.
+Note that, while on the PC edition I use GLFW for windowing functionalities and I/O, on mobile I access the native infrastructure directly.

 ## Boilerplate Project